Uiugkhbkhbkg/KernelSU-Next/docs/README.md

 - **Preserve** the code for learning and reference.
 - Act as a **warning** to remind other developers of the importance of consistency between words and actions.

----

-### License

-This project inherits the same license as the original repository.
-All rights and restrictions are inherited from the original author.
 # KernelSU Next

 <img src="/assets/kernelsu_next.png" style="width: 96px;" alt="logo">